🌟 Gifted Program CogAT Prep

 Score interpretation for parents

-SAS, percentile, stanine — we translate CogAT scores into plain English so you know exactly where your child stands and what to do next.
+SAS, percentile, stanine — we translate CogAT scores into plain English so you know exactly where your child stands and what's next.

 🏆

-Most gifted programs require the 90th–97th percentile.
+Most gifted programs look for the 90th–97th percentile.
 AISparks tracks progress toward these thresholds and adjusts practice accordingly.

 Frequently asked questions

-Should I prepare my child for the CogAT, or will that skew the results?
+Should I prepare my child for the CogAT?

-This is the most common question parents ask — and the answer is yes, you should prepare.
-CogAT tests reasoning ability, not memorized knowledge.
-Practicing builds genuine reasoning skills and reduces test-day anxiety from encountering unfamiliar question types.
-Research shows that format familiarity alone can move a child from the 50th to the 70th percentile.
+Yes.
+CogAT measures reasoning ability, and practicing builds genuine reasoning skills while building confidence with question types that are new to most classrooms.
+Research shows format familiarity alone can move a child from the 50th to the 70th percentile.

-What score does my child need to get into the gifted program?
+What score does my child need for the gifted program?

-Most gifted programs require the 90th–97th percentile or higher, though this varies significantly by district.
-Some highly selective programs require the 98th–99th percentile.
-The AISparks parent dashboard tracks your child's progress toward these thresholds and adjusts practice to close the gap.
+Most gifted programs look for the 90th–97th percentile or higher, though this varies by district, and some selective programs look for the 98th–99th.
+The AISparks parent dashboard tracks progress toward these thresholds and adjusts practice to help your child reach them.

 How early should we start CogAT prep?

-6–10 weeks of consistent daily practice is the research-backed window.
-Starting too early can lead to burnout; starting the week before the test doesn't give reasoning skills time to develop.
-8 weeks of 20–30 minutes daily is the sweet spot.
+6–10 weeks of consistent daily practice is the research-backed window — around 8 weeks of 20–30 minutes a day is the sweet spot, giving reasoning skills time to develop.
 AISparks adapts to whatever time you have.

-One test is not a ceiling on your child's potential.
-Many districts allow retesting, often the following year.
-Scores can improve meaningfully with consistent reasoning practice.
-And gifted programs are not the only path to enriched learning — AISparks continues to challenge and engage students at any level.
+One test is just a snapshot of one day.
+Many districts allow retesting, often the following year, and scores improve meaningfully with consistent reasoning practice.
+Gifted programs are also just one path — AISparks keeps challenging and engaging students at any level.